ccswbs/UoGd7-Training/Drupal_Features_Terms_Acroynms.md

 4. **User Menu** contains links to the User account and the logout link.

 ## Module
 A module is software (code) that extends *Drupal* features and functionality.
-The University of Guelph supplies and maintains it's own modules for compliance with **AODA** - within this documentation they are generally called **Features**.
+The University of Guelph supplies and maintains its own modules for compliance with **AODA** - within this documentation they are generally called **Features**.

 ## Path
 In *Drupal* terms, path is the unique, last part of the URL for a specific function or piece of content.
 For instance, for a page whose full URL is http://example.com/CCS/AODA, the path is CCS/AODA.